Studying Multiple Sclerosis in Males May Help Both Genders

 The scientists at Northwestern University investigated a "mouse model" of multiple sclerosis.
 Model organisms are often specially treated so that they have symptoms and internal processes resembling those of a human disease.
 The researchers' discovery involved the action of mast cells, which are part of the immune system.
 The discovery also involved the activity of IL-33 (or interleukin 33), which is a type of cytokine released by mast cells.
 Cytokines are cell signaling molecules.

 The researchers discovered that testosterone caused mast cells to release IL-33 in male mice.
 The IL-33 then stimulated a chain of events that prevented the development of Th17 cells.
-Th17 cells can attack myelin in mice (and perhaps in humans as well), so preventing their development was beneficial for the animals.
+Th17 cells can and sometimes do attack myelin in mice (and perhaps in humans as well), so preventing their development was beneficial for the animals.

 The female mice in the Northwestern University experiment exhibited a higher level of myelin attack by Th17 than the males.
 Perhaps very significantly, when females were given IL-33, the attack on their myelin stopped.
 This suggests that the chemical could be used as a medicine, at least in a mouse model of MS.